ksaurabh252/MediTrack/README.md

 ## Acknowledgment

-We acknowledge the efforts of every team member who contributed significantly to completing this project within the timeline.
+I acknowledge the efforts of every team member who contributed significantly to completing this project within the timeline.

 Meditrack/
 ├── api/